AdityaKrSingh26/PeerVault/README.md

 # PeerVault

 A distributed peer-to-peer file storage system built in Go with encryption, automatic replication, and comprehensive monitoring.

+## Overview

+### What is PeerVault?

 PeerVault is a production-ready, decentralized file storage system designed for secure and resilient data distribution across peer-to-peer networks.
 Built entirely in Go with zero external dependencies, it provides enterprise-grade features in a lightweight, easy-to-deploy package.

-### What is PeerVault?

 At its core, PeerVault creates a distributed storage network where files are automatically replicated across multiple nodes.
 When you store a file on any node, it's immediately encrypted with AES-256 encryption and propagated to all connected peers.
 This ensures your data remains available even if individual nodes go offline or fail.